MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 ## Create a private endpoint in a PaaS or SaaS service

 Some Azure PaaS and SaaS services can use private endpoints to access your data from inside their environments.
-For example, [Azure Data Factory](/azure/data-factory/introduction) allows you to set up a data source by linking to Azure SQL Managed Instance via a private endpoint inside an integration runtime.
 The procedure to set up a private endpoint in such a service (sometimes called "managed private endpoint" or "private endpoint in a managed virtual network") varies between services.
 An administrator still needs to review and approve the request on Azure SQL Managed Instance, as described in [Review and approve a request to create a private endpoint](#review-and-approve-a-request-to-create-a-private-endpoint).

 > [!NOTE]
 > Azure SQL Managed Instance requires the connection string from the SQL client to bear the name of the instance as the domain name's first segment (for example: `<instance-name>.<dns-zone>.database.windows.net`).
-PaaS and SaaS services that attempt to connect to the private endpoint via its IP address will fail.
+PaaS and SaaS services that attempt to connect to Azure SQL Managed Instance's private endpoint via its IP address will not be able to connect.

 ## Review and approve a request to create a private endpoint